emikadiani/Sanbercode-Katalon-EmikAdiani/README.md

 The test objectives are to verify the Functional of website demoblaze, the project focust on end-to-end transactional such as register account, login, add to cart as well as checkout order.
 This is to guarantee all these operation can work normally in real business environment.

-## Test Level
-In the project demoblaze, there're 3 types of testing that I've conducted <br>
-• Integration testing <br>
-• System testing <br>

 ## Project task
 The task that I am doing are:<br>
 • Create the test specification <br>
 • Perform Test Execution <br>

 ## Test Environment
-• Google Chrome version 114.0.5735.198 (please execute this test using chrome, as this have been executed by safari and firefox but somehow getting failed)<br>
+• Google Chrome version 114.0.5735.198 (to avoid any failure or failed test execution, please execute this test using google chrome)<br>
-• Macbook Air M1

 ---------------------